Monte Verità: Occultist Theodor Reuss

-In 1917 the occultist Theodor Reuss and master of the Ordo Templi Orientis staged a conference on Monte Verità covering many themes, including societies without nationalism, women's rights, mystic freemasonry, and dance as art, ritual and religion, also addressed was the "ecstatic release" in the mysterious procedures on the "paths to enlightenment".
-Ruess, self-appointed grandmaster of his lodge, organized a "cult of the Mary" based on "brotherhood and sisterhood" and prepared himself to seduce the colony's women.
-The colony director—Henri Oedenkoven, having had enough of the midnight erotic-orgiastic rituals that took place in Reuss' sham lodge, where men and women would gather in rows simultaneously, had promptly thrown Ruess out.
-Insulated as a charlatan, imposter and devourer of women, Ruess left the Monte Verità colony.
+In 1917, the occultist Theodor Reuss, and master of Ordo Templi Orientis, staged a conference on Monte Verità covering many themes, including societies without nationalism, women's rights, mystic freemasonry, and dance as art, ritual, and religion.
+The conference also addressed the "ecstatic release" in the mysterious procedures on the "paths to enlightenment".
+Reuss, Grandmaster of his lodge, organized a "cult of the Mary" based on "brotherhood and sisterhood" and prepared himself to seduce the colony's women.
+The colony director, Henri Oedenkoven, having had enough of the midnight erotic-orgiastic rituals that took place in Reuss' lodge, where men and women would gather in rows simultaneously, had promptly thrown Reuss out.
+Insulted as a charlatan and devourer of women, Reuss left the Monte Verità colony.

 Holistic health retreat

-From 1923 to 1926, Monte Verità was operated as a hotel by artists Werner Ackermann, Max Bethke and Hugo Wilkens, until it was acquired in 1926 by Baron Eduard von der Heydt.
+From 1923 to 1926, Monte Verità was operated as a hotel by artists Werner Ackermann, Max Bethke, and Hugo Wilkens.
+In 1926, it was acquired by Baron Eduard von der Heydt.
 The following year, a new Modernist-style hotel was built by Emil Fahrenkamp.
 Eduard von der Heydt died in 1964, and the site became the property of the Canton of Ticino.

 Present

-Monte Verità is currently home to the Swiss Federal Institute of Technology in Zürich convention centre, Congressi Stefano Franscini (CSF), as well as a museum comprising three buildings: the Casa Anatta, a flat-roofed brick and wooden building built in 1902, it served as the naturist colony founders residence and now houses an exhibition of the history of the site; the Casa Selma, a light-and-air bathing sanatorium hut built in 1904 by the first settlers; and a building housing the panoramic painting "The Clear World of the Blessed", by Elisar von Kupffer.
+Monte Verità is currently home to the Swiss Federal Institute of Technology in Zürich convention centre, Congressi Stefano Franscini (CSF), as well as a museum comprising three buildings: the Casa Anatta, a flat-roofed brick and wooden building built in 1902, it served as the colony founders' residence and now houses an exhibition of the site's history; the Casa Selma, a light-and-air bathing sanatorium hut built in 1904 by the first settlers; and a building housing the panoramic painting "The Clear World of the Blessed" by Elisar von Kupffer.
 The hill is also the site of a tea garden and Japanese teahouse.
-Since 2013, Monte Verità is also the home to the literature festival Eventi letterari Monte Verità.
+Since 2013, Monte Verità has also been the home to the literature festival Eventi letterari Monte Verità.

 In fiction

-A fictionalized version of the colony at Monte Verità is the subject of a short story named "Monte Verità" by the Cornish author Daphne du Maurier which appeared in The Apple Tree published in 1952, and then republished under the name The Birds and Other Stories.
+A fictionalized version of the colony at Monte Verità is the subject of a short story named "Monte Verità" by the Cornish author Daphne du Maurier, which appeared in The Apple Tree published in 1952, and then republished under the name The Birds and Other Stories.
 A.S.
 Byatt's 2009 novel The Children's Book mentions the colony, as does Robert Dessaix's 1996 novel Night Letters.

 Monte Verita is the location for some of the climactic action in the graphic novel trilogy Suffrajitsu: Mrs. Pankhurst's Amazons (2015).

+The novel "El miedo te come el alma" by Eduardo Sguiglia (2017) refers in several passages to the community that inhabited Monte Veritá at the beginning of the last century.